PolicyEngine/policyengine-app/src/posts/articles/vance-ctc.md

 ## Societal Impacts

-Applying the PolicyEngine US 1.45.2 microsimulation model and Enhanced CPS data, we project that the CTC expansion would cost $106 billion and $241 billion in 2025 if maintaining or expanding refundability, respectively, while reducing poverty and inequality.[^crfb] You can view the full results in PolicyEngine for the [current](https://policyengine.org/us/policy?focus=policyOutput.winnersAndLosers.incomeDecile&reform=63077&baseline=2&timePeriod=2025&region=enhanced_us) and [full](https://policyengine.org/us/policy?focus=policyOutput.policyBreakdown&reform=63076&baseline=2&timePeriod=2025&region=enhanced_us) refundability versions.
+Applying the PolicyEngine US 1.45.2 microsimulation model and Enhanced CPS data, we project that the CTC expansion would cost $106 billion and $241 billion in 2025 if maintaining or expanding refundability, respectively, while reducing poverty and inequality (we display the Gini index below, though other measures also fall).[^crfb] You can view the full results in PolicyEngine for the [current](https://policyengine.org/us/policy?focus=policyOutput.winnersAndLosers.incomeDecile&reform=63077&baseline=2&timePeriod=2025&region=enhanced_us) and [full](https://policyengine.org/us/policy?focus=policyOutput.policyBreakdown&reform=63076&baseline=2&timePeriod=2025&region=enhanced_us) refundability versions.
 The below table summarizes these impacts:

 [^crfb]: Comparing our budgetary projections to the Committee for Responsible Federal Budget's ["Build Your Own Child Tax Credit"](https://www.crfb.org/build-your-own-child-tax-credit) tool, we find similar results with full refundability, but significantly lower results with current refundability.
 Specifically, their estimates for no full refundability were \$238 billion (CRFB) versus \$106 billion (PolicyEngine), and with full refundability, \$264 billion (CRFB) versus \$241 billion (PolicyEngine).
 They shared that their estimates do not rely on microsimulation modeling, and could as a result become inaccurate for larger reforms.